Kejda Gjermani her miscellaneous musings

 The other characters in Mad Men cannot afford this luxury of catharsis reserved for the likes of Betty and Tony.
 So in order to come off compelling they must be well stitched together in the first place and supplied with reasonable opportunities for behaving according to their nature.
 To that end, the creators should entertain clear intentions toward each character's role in the story and see to it that that role be fulfilled.
 When they don't, they end up with freaks such as Dr. Greg Harris, the husband of the lovely Joan Holloway, introduced as a frightening rapist but now mellowed into a pathetic sweetheart.
 Or Roger Sterling, distinguished for his pedestrian wit, who subjects himself to the indignity of dressing up as Santa for his office Christmas party in order to humor a client—a sadistic one—but goes out of his way to mortally offend and lose the business of another—a Japanese one—because...he fought them Japs in World War II.
 Or Peggy Olson, who never acts against her interests and seems to hold herself in high esteem—except that in the first season, Pete Campbell's humiliating insults to both her person and intelligence proved irresistible so she had to throw herself at him.
 About that whole affair, even Peggy's ignorance of being pregnant right up to the moment of delivery seemed more believable than the way these two people who secretly have a child together consequently treat each other.

 The same goes for the other main characters.
 Absent sounder development, perhaps an all-binding plot could have anchored them firmly in place.
-But Weiner doesn't seem at all intent upon a plot, so the characters are left to float freely in their fictional universe, or rather blunder their way about it.
-He doesn't heed the two-fold failure in composition—concerning both character development and plot structure—probably because it has no bearing on his ultimate purpose in Mad Men, which seems to be the making of a larger than life documentary about how the specimens of an extinct class of New Yorkers experienced the 60s.
-If this is what Weiner has set out to do, and he shows every indication of being interested in just that, then narrative, drama, and characters all recede into the background.
+But Weiner doesn’t seem all that intent on a plot, so the characters are left to float freely in their fictional universe, or rather blunder their way about it.
+The two-fold failure in composition—concerning both character development and plot structure—seems to bother no one, probably because it has no bearing on the ultimate purpose of Mad Men, which is to present a larger than life documentary about how the 60s were experienced by the specimens of an extinct class of New Yorkers.
+If this is what Weiner has set out to do, and he shows every indication of being interested in just that, then narrative, drama, characters—all fundamental elements of fiction—recede into the background.
 He does not hold their integrity sacred.
-On the contrary, if at the cost of sacrificing the integrity of these fundamental elements of fiction, the show can somehow be made to look more representative of the time in which it is set, Weiner makes that sacrifice.
+On the contrary, if by their sacrifice the show could somehow increase its faithfulness to the time in which it is set, Weiner makes that sacrifice.
 Yet this very reconstruction of the past, whether done for its own sake or for extracting whatever lessons it is thought to contain, does not qualify as a legitimate artistic premise on which to base a work of fiction.

 Fiction that does not even aspire at Aristotelian unity can only redeem itself, if at all, by coming off wonderfully naturalistic.
-Rendering the facts of life faithfully entails some measure of vulgar realism, which might spoil the concentration of the narrative but which we might forgive nonetheless, as a price to pay for crude sincerity.
-Mad Men, however, cannot lay claim to this excuse for its disjointedness and want of focus.
-It is too studied, too sophisticated, too artful, and resorts to Cheeveresque flourishes too often to be taken as authentic.
-Even the 60s it affects to relive are a fictitious construct—bits of literature that wasn't even true at heart, misunderstood stereotypes from the world of our parents, echoes of a past too recent to be properly cast into fiction, fake nostalgia and fake cultural criticism.
+Rendering the facts of life faithfully entails some measure of vulgar realism, which might spoil the concentration of the narrative but which we might forgive nonetheless, as the price to be paid for crude sincerity.
+Mad Men, however, cannot claim this effect as an excuse for its disjointedness and want of focus.
+It is too studied, too sophisticated, too artful, and resorts to Cheeveresque flourishes too often to feel authentic.
+Even the 60s it affects to relive are a fictitious construct—bits of literature that wasn’t even true at heart, misunderstood stereotypes from the world of our parents, echoes of a past too recent to be properly cast into fiction, fake nostalgia and fake cultural criticism.

-I expect to find better fiction in novels than in even the most polished series of TV drama—and not because of any prejudice against the merits of film, as a medium, compared to literature, but because of the common practices in each industry.
-Publishers consider the entirety of a manuscript for appraisal; network executives approve a pilot without knowing how the rest of the show will come together.
-Sometimes the creators don't know either—they just make it up on the fly.
-And when that is the case, we get treated to episodes or even entire seasons which, had the work been a novel instead of a television show, would have never made it past the stage of preparatory notes or rough draft....
-We get Mad Men.
+I expect better from novels than even the most polished series of TV drama—and not because of any prejudice against the merits of film, as a medium, compared to literature, but because of the common practices in each industry.
+Publishers consider the entirety of a manuscript for appraisal whereas network executives approve a pilot without knowing how the rest of the show will come together.
+Sometimes not even the creators know—they just make it up on the fly.
+And when that is the case, we get treated to episodes or even entire seasons which, had the work been a novel instead of a television show, would have never made it past the stage of preparatory notes or rough draft….
+In a word, we get Mad Men.

 Greece and Serbia FRIENDLY